Spironolactone is a diuretic, also known as a 'water tablet'.

 Further reading & references

-- Manufacturer's PIL, Aldactone® 25 mg, 50 mg and 100 mg Tablets; Pharmacia Limited, The electronic Medicines Compendium.
-Dated November 2012.
+- Manufacturer's PIL, Aldactone® 25 mg, 50 mg and 100 mg Tablets; Pfizer Limited, The electronic Medicines Compendium.
+Dated April 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.